mitranim/wordplay/readme.md

 existence of "higher-ups" implies existence of "lower-ups" and "lower-downs" © M

-existence of "observatory" implies existence of "ignoratory" (place where you put all the crap you don't care about anymore; out of sights, out of minds) © LR
+existence of "observatory" implies existence of "ignoratory" (place where you put all the crap you don't care about anymore; out of sights, out of minds) © VA

 existence of "deprivation" implies existence of "depublication" © M